-Suffix registrations were first issued in 1960 as an extension to the dateless series.
-The addition of a year identifier at the end of the string of letters and numbers saw the first issue of car number plates that were of a dated format.
+Suffix style registrations were first issued in 1960 as an extension to the dateless series.
+The addition of a year identifier at the end of the string of letters and numbers saw the first issue of number plates that were of a dated format.
 The format is very popular and there are many name plates of significant value that utilise the combination of letters and numbers available as a sequence.
 An example of a name plate created from a suffix registration format would be for instance DAV 1D or DEB 81E

-Prefix Numbers were first issued in 1983 and the basis for the format was for the year indicator to be a letter at the start of the sequence of numbers and letters.
+Prefix number plates were first issued in 1983 and the basis for the format was for the year indicator to be a letter at the start of the sequence of numbers and letters.
 The combination of letters and numbers are probably the most popular amongst the general public as they represent excellent value and are deemed within the industry to be a sound investment for the future

 Names and phrases created within the prefix formats have been popular and one of the most expensive car registrations auctioned in recent years was a distinctive prefix registration; K1 NGS sold in 1993 to an Arab Sultan at a price of £231,000

-New Style Car Registration Numbers
+New Style Registrations